Crew Member Self Defense Training Program

 - What is CMSDT?

 Answer: CMSDT stands for Crew Member Self Defense Training.
-The CMSDT program is a one-day, self defense course provided at over 20 locations nationwide to commercial and cargo flight crew members.
-Administered by the TSA Office of Law Enforcement/Federal Air Marshal Service, the course was developed in response to the Vision 100-Century of Aviation Act as a means to strengthen our nation’s aviation sector and enhance the safety of the traveling public.
+The CMSDT program is a self-defense course provided at over 22 locations nationwide to U. S. passenger and cargo crew members.
+Administered by the Transportation Security Administration (TSA) Office of Law Enforcement/Federal Air Marshal Service, the course was developed in response to the Vision 100-Century of Aviation Act as a means to strengthen our nation’s aviation sector and enhance the safety of the traveling public.

 - Who is eligible to participate in the CMSDT program?

-Answer: CMSDT is open to all actively employed, or temporarily furloughed, flight and cabin crew members of U.S.-flagged passenger and cargo airlines.
+Answer: CMSDT is open to all actively employed, or temporarily furloughed crew members of U.S. flag passenger and cargo carriers.

 - Why should cabin crew members attend CMSDT?

 Answer: CMSDT classes provide each and every participant numerous benefits.
 This voluntary program will equip flight and cabin crew members with effective responses for defending against an attacker on or off the job.
 Regardless of your physical size or fitness level, anyone can learn and execute these techniques quickly, efficiently and effectively.
 Here are just a few additional benefits in attending a CMSDT class near you: